 The Garret accommodates six small servants' chambers (#14) plus two larger rooms (#15).
 One is Brandir's, which he shares with his wife; the other is his daughter and son-in-law's, and is also used by their two young sons.
 These rooms are very basically furnished, and contain little of value, although Brandir's wife and daughter both own a few elegant items of clothing and Brandir himself has a splendid silver-stitched crisiath.
-Buildings of Note/The Old Guesthouse

-10.12 THE ORRERY HOUSE
+10.1.2 THE ORRERY HOUSE